Jenverse/Travel-Agent-With-Memory/README.md

 - "I want to visit Japan for 7 days.
 What should my itinerary look like?"
 - "What's the best way to get around in Bali?"
 - "I'm traveling with kids and want a family-friendly destination"
+- "Remember that I prefer luxury accommodations"
+- "What was that beach destination you recommended to me earlier?"

 ## Development